HathorNetwork/rfcs/text/0000-p2p-identity.md

 }
 ```

-When the PEER-ID command is received, the full-node compares the `id` with the sha256d of the public key.
-Then, it checks whether it is connected to one of the entrypoints.
-If the `id` and entrypoints checks are valid, the peer state changes to READY.
+When the PEER-ID command is received, the full-node does some validations before changing the state to READY.

+1. Compares the `id` with the sha256d of the public key;
+2. If the DNS query return had the `peer_id` parameter on it we validate here if they both match;
+3. Validates that the public key is the same as the one that generated the certificate;
+4. Checks whether it is connected to one of the entrypoints (the entrypoint has the format `tcp://name|IP:port`)
+  - If the peer is the server, it has access only to the client host and not port entrypoint, so we just validate the host;
+  - If the peer is the client, we validate that the URL used to connect is one of the entrypoints;
+  - In both cases, if the entrypoint does not have the IP directly (if it's the name), a DNS query must be made to validate if the corresponding URL matches the one connected.

+If all four steps are valid, the peer state moves to READY.

 ## Ready State